![]() |

 The Jewish Historical Museum in Amsterdam presented a selection of this

 work.
 Another important focus of Shirley’s work is aimed at children in difficult circumstances, believing hope for change still lies in a child’s smile.
-It is this smile she searches for in self-assigned projects like Harlem and assignments for Unicef and Foster Parents.
-The project ‘Children of Hope’ also brought a new dimension to Shirley’s career.
-She is working now on her first documentary-film about Jewish/Israeli identity, ‘starring’ some of the characters from the photo-book.
-Fascinated by this medium she also started making reportages, which are being broadcasted on Dutch television. |
+It is this smile she searches for in self-assigned projects like Harlem and assignments for Unicef, Foster Parents, SamSam and Warchild.
+Since 2002, Shirley is also a documentary film-maker and director of television and radio broadcasts. |